 Ownership of home

-The last element of the census record was divided into three questions which asked the individual about the ownership of their home.
+The last element of the census record was divided into three questions that asked the individual about the ownership of their home.

 The census wanted to know if the individual: